jan9won/git-backup-commit/README.md

     *   It still creates extra commmits and tags
     *   Log will show WIP commits with options like `git log --all` or `git log --tags`

+2. Deletion relies on git's garbage collection
+    *   Commands like `delete` or `delete-remote` only deletes WIP tags (which are created by this library)
+    *   If there are other references left on the WIP commit, (which shouldn't in normal use cases), the commit won't be deleted
+    *   Also, commits may not get deleted immediately after deletion commands.

-2. It’s not resilient to destructive commands
+3. It’s not resilient to destructive commands
     *   If you accidentally delete WIP commit’s tag, the commit becomes a dangling commit, and will be deleted in the next garbage collection routine

-3. WIP Commits are not 100% private
+4. WIP Commits are not 100% private
     *   They can still be pushed to any remote if specified explicitly
     *   E.g., `git push <remote> <tag_name>`
     *   Though it isn't likely to happen, as tag names are long and complex